molinadavid/teslabox/README.md

    echo "/usr/sbin/modprobe g_mass_storage >> /var/log/syslog 2>&1" >> /etc/rc.local
    echo "exit 0" >> /etc/rc.local
    ```
-14. Install Tailscale and click the authorize link to add this machine to your network
+14. Install Tailscale and click the authorize link to add this machine to your network.
+If you get an error, reboot the box, run ```sudo -i`` and try this step again.
   ```
   curl -fsSL https://tailscale.com/install.sh | sh
   tailscale up
   ```

 15. Download and install TeslaBox and packages:
    ```
    cd /root